studio-1b/CarPoolMashupPython/Aws/README.md

 (Option 3)

-Find CloudFormation.
-Create a Stack, using existing template Read the file
+Find CloudFormation in AWS.
+Create a Stack, using existing template.

+Read the file:

 ```bash
 cat carpool_ECS_cloudformation_template.json
 ```

 edit the file for these items

     "SecurityGroupIDs".Default
     "SubnetIDs".Default
     "VpcID".Default

+which is surrounded with "**" and "**" below:
 ```
      "SecurityGroupIDs": {
         "Type": "CommaDelimitedList",